Langkawi: History

 Langkawi had long been at the periphery of, but closely associated with, the domain of the Kedah Sultanate.
 Legend tells of a great snake ular besar, the custodian of the Langkawi Islands, to which a new king of Kedah must sacrifice a virgin daughter whenever he ascended the throne, or when war was declared with another state.

 The island of Langkawi was recorded in history by various travellers to the region.
 It was called Lóngyápútí (龍牙菩提) in the 14th century by the Yuan dynasty traveller Wang Dayuan.
 When the Ming dynasty admiral Zheng He visited the region, the island was marked as 龍牙交椅, Lóngyájiāoyǐ, on his map.
 In the 15th century, it was known to the Acehnese as Pulau Lada ('Pepper Island').
-In 1691, the French general Augustin de Beaulieu recorded going to the island of "Lancahui" (Langkawi) to buy pepper, and de Beaulieu was required to obtain a license from Kedah's heir apparent then in Perlis before the penghulu or chief of Langkawi would sell pepper to him.
+In 1691, the French general Augustin de Beaulieu recorded going to the island of "Lancahui" (Langkawi) to buy pepper, and de Beaulieu was required to obtain a license from Kedah's heir apparent in Perlis before the penghulu or chief of Langkawi would sell pepper to him.

-Langkawi was historically home to Austronesian peoples, such as the orang laut or sea people originally from the southern part of the Malay Peninsula and Malay people.
+Langkawi was historically home to Austronesian peoples, such as the Orang Laut, originally from the southern part of the Malay Peninsula and Malay people.
 It had been thought to be cursed for a couple of centuries.
 According to local legend, in the late 18th century, a woman named Mahsuri was wrongfully accused of adultery and put to death.
 Before she died, she placed a curse on the island that would last for seven generations.
 Not long after Mahsuri's death, in 1821, the Siamese army invaded Kedah and attacked Langkawi.
 In the first attack, the locals burned down the granary at Padang Matsirat to starve the Siamese army.
 The Siamese nevertheless captured the island in May 1822, killed its leaders, and took many islanders as slaves, while others fled.
 Before the Siamese invasion, there was an estimated island population of 3,000–5,000, but only a small proportion was left after the invasion.